ErfanPY/Django-CRM/README.md

-# Customer relation management using Django.
+# Customer relation management using Django

 ### Description:
 CRM tools that provide the following features: